 "I don't want to be encased in amber," the girl cried, the tears both hot and cold upon her hollow cheeks.

 The fighter, lost for words, turned to look for whoever it was bearing amber, a pursuit that took him back to fighting trees, each punch only causing them to sway more violently and thus further inflame his fury.

 The Decameron 2.0Short Story

-Modeled after Giovanni Boccaccio's classic from the 14th Century, this collection will similarly bring one hundred short stories to Wattpad readers .
-The original premise was simple: ten individuals entertained themselves over a span of ten days by...
+Modeled after Giovanni Boccaccio's classic from the 14th Century, this collection similarly brought 100+ short stories to Wattpad readers.
+The original's premise was simple: ten individuals entertained themselves over a span of ten days by telling a...